TheTekton337/pntkl-rfc/RFCs/0002-acs-rnra.md

 ### 4.5 Security and Efficiency Considerations

-Follow the E-UWNCP's guidelines on security and efficiency to ensure safe, performant communication of configuration data:
+Follow the CP-RNRA's guidelines on security and efficiency to ensure safe, performant communication of configuration data:

 - Validate configuration sources and integrity.
 - Sanitize configuration data to prevent injection attacks.